 Meanwhile, the details of the NYT report provide a harrowing look at the power dynamics at the Delano headquarters.
 Investigators reviewed internal memos and personal diaries that correlate with the testimonies of several women who worked closely with the UFW leadership.
 These documents suggest that Chavez maintained an environment where personal loyalty to the leader was conflated with loyalty to the cause of labor rights.
 For many young volunteers, refusing Chavez’s advances was framed not just as a personal rejection, but as a lack of commitment to the plight of the workers.

 In fact, the pressure to maintain the image of a saintly, ascetic leader was a primary tool of suppression.
 NBC News reports that legal representatives for several other survivors are now preparing to seek reparations from the Chavez family estate and the union’s remaining assets.
-These women allege that the union utilized a network of confidants to discourage reporting and to isolate anyone who questioned Chavez’s conduct.
+These women allege that the union used a network of confidants to discourage reporting and to isolate anyone who questioned Chavez’s conduct.
 One former organizer recounted being told that the movement was larger than any single individual’s trauma.

 My silence ends here.

 According to the recent filings, the abuse was not limited to Huerta but spanned multiple decades and involved victims who were minors at the time of the encounters.
 This expansion of the allegations moves the conversation from an isolated private affair into a systematic pattern of institutional failure.
-Legal experts suggest that the United Farm Workers could face significant litigation if it can be proven that union funds or resources were used to pay for the silence or relocation of victims.
+Legal experts suggest that the United Farm Workers could face notable litigation if it can be proven that union funds or resources were used to pay for the silence or relocation of victims.
 Such a development would likely bankrupt the organization that still is a foundation of agricultural labor advocacy.

 Legal and Cultural Fallout of the Chavez Investigation